danielmaartens/span_challenge_nodejs/README.md

 Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `node 8`.

+All you to do is run the following from the project `root`:

 ##### Options

 1 - test and run